WCU-CS-CooperLab/demo-games-MuhammadAmer03/README.md

 [Fruitocalypse Windows](FruitocalypseWindows.zip)

+# The username is user1 to user4, and the password is test for all of them.
+For example, you type user1 and the password test.

 You can play the game now and make sure to run anyway for Windows.
 On Mac, allow it to run through privacy settings.

 # I am pretty sure this is working now, so you can playtest the game properly.
 I will periodcally reset my server to ensure that everyone can play without any issues.